How to end password reuse on the web: Evaluation and Parameter Optimization

 \subsubsection{Cryptography}

-Our implementation uses the ElGamal cryptosystem in an elliptic-curve group (EC-ElGamal) as the underlying multiplicatively homomorphic scheme \encScheme leveraged in \figref{fig:protocol}, owing to its shorter keys and ciphertexts for comparable security in comparison to ElGamal over other groups~\cite{koblitz1987:ec-elgamal}.
-We realized all cryptographic operations using MIRACL (\url{https://github.com/miracl/MIRACL}), an efficient C software library for elliptic-curve cryptography.
+We used the ElGamal cryptosystem in an elliptic-curve group (EC-ElGamal) as the multiplicatively homomorphic scheme \encScheme in \figref{fig:protocol}.
+We realized all cryptographic operations using MIRACL (\url{https://github.com/miracl/MIRACL}).
 Our implementation includes four standardized elliptic curves: secp160r1, secp192r1 (NIST P-192), secp224r1 (NIST P-224) and secp256r1 (NIST P-256) \cite{certicom2000:sec2v1,nist2013:fips186-4}.
 Elliptic-curve cryptosystems based on these curves can provide security roughly equivalent to RSA with key lengths of 1024, 1536, 2048 and 3072 bits, respectively.
 The generator \groupGenerator used with each curve has a cofactor of $1$~\cite{certicom2000:sec2v1}, so that the group includes all curve points.
 This allows the \requesterTerm and \respondersTerm to check the validity of ciphertexts (i.e., lines~\ref{prot:responder:checkCiphertexts} and \ref{prot:requester:checkCiphertext} in \figref{fig:protocol}) by checking if each ciphertext component is a valid point on the elliptic curve (or the point at infinity).

 To make messages shorter and save bandwidth, we enable \textit{point compression} in our implementation.
 Point compression (e.g.,~\cite[\secrefstatic{A.9.6}]{ieee2000:1363}) is a technique that compresses each elliptic-curve point to half its original size by using only $y \bmod 2$ in place of its $y$ coordinate value.
 Correspondingly, \textit{point decompression} reconstructs the point by recovering the $y$ coordinate based on the $x$ coordinate and $y \bmod 2$.